Integrating AI into Product Design Workflows: A Hands-on Experiment

 2. Setting Up OpenCode × Poe × Figma MCP

-3. Figma Console MCP
+3. Bidirectional Workflows with Figma Console MCP

-Updated on Mar 21, 2026
+Updated on Apr 15, 2026

 Evolving the Workflow

-The disconnect between design files and production code.
+Despite these gains, a fundamental hurdle remains: the disconnect between design files and production code.

-Embracing the Shift
+Embracing the Change

-From a design lead perspective,
+From my perspective,

 Setting Up OpenCode × Poe × Figma MCP

 Step 1.
-Connect Poe to OpenCode
+Connecting Poe and OpenCode

 1. Ensure you have an active Poe subscription.